electron/rfcs/README.md

   open to general feedback.
 RFC authors are expected to engage with this feedback to arrive at a consensus with community stakeholders.
 - Eventually, Electron’s API WG will decide if the RFC is a candidate for inclusion in Electron.
 - This will trigger a one-month final comment period for the RFC.
-If enough consensus is achieved, the RFC will be merged and marked as Active.
+If consensus is achieved, the RFC will be merged and marked as Active.

 ### Working on an Active RFC